StockNews.com Initiates Coverage on New Concept Energy (NYSEAMERICAN:GBR)

-Analysts at StockNews.com initiated coverage on shares of New Concept Energy (NYSEAMERICAN:GBR – Get Rating) in a research report issued to clients and investors on Monday.
-The brokerage set a “sell” rating on the stock.
+Equities researchers at StockNews.com assumed coverage on shares of New Concept Energy (NYSEAMERICAN:GBR – Get Rating) in a research note issued to investors on Sunday.
+The firm set a “sell” rating on the stock.

-Separately, TheStreet upgraded New Concept Energy from a “d+” rating to a “c” rating in a research note on Thursday, April 6th.
+Separately, TheStreet upgraded shares of New Concept Energy from a “d+” rating to a “c” rating in a report on Thursday, April 6th.

 Institutional Inflows and Outflows

-Large investors have recently modified their holdings of the company.
-Virtu Financial LLC bought a new position in shares of New Concept Energy in the 1st quarter valued at $95,000.
-Renaissance Technologies LLC bought a new position in shares of New Concept Energy in the 2nd quarter valued at $30,000.
-Finally, Millennium Management LLC lifted its stake in shares of New Concept Energy by 129.4% in the 4th quarter.
-Millennium Management LLC now owns 24,068 shares of the company’s stock valued at $26,000 after acquiring an additional 13,576 shares during the last quarter.
-5.81% of the stock is currently owned by institutional investors.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in GBR.
+Virtu Financial LLC acquired a new stake in shares of New Concept Energy during the 1st quarter worth approximately $95,000.
+Renaissance Technologies LLC purchased a new stake in New Concept Energy during the second quarter worth $30,000.
+Finally, Millennium Management LLC grew its position in New Concept Energy by 129.4% during the fourth quarter.
+Millennium Management LLC now owns 24,068 shares of the company’s stock valued at $26,000 after buying an additional 13,576 shares during the period.
+5.81% of the stock is currently owned by institutional investors and hedge funds.

 New Concept Energy, Inc engages in the provision of real estate rental services.
 It also maintains property and liability insurance intended to cover claims for its real estate and corporate operations.
 The company was founded in 1978 and is headquartered in Dallas, TX.